Noelcarino/LCSolutions/README.md

     047) - 05/26 - #1450 - Number of Students Doing Homework at a Given Time
     048) - 05/26 - #1431 - Kids with the Greatest Number of Candies
     049) - 05/26 - #0243 - Shortest Word Distance
+    050) - 05/26 - #1299 - Replace Elements with Greatest Element on Right Side